-Since our founding in 1955, we've given 10% of our pre-tax profit to charities and nonprofits.
+Since our founding in 1955, we've given to charities and nonprofits.
 The total amount given now amounts to millions of dollars.

 We look for self-sustaining ways to advance the quality of life, improve food security and provide ready access to clean water.
 We also fund disaster response through the work of our partners.